Skip to content

 description: "An example event"

-to generate a manifest file, you can use the generate command:
+to generate a manifest file, you can use the init command:

 Terminal window